netgen/TagsBundle/Resources/doc/INSTALL.md

 ### Edit configuration

-Put the following in your `ezpublish/config.yml` file to be able to load `eztags` content field template.
+Put the following config in your `ezpublish/config.yml` file to be able to load `eztags` content field template.

 ```yml
 parameters: